 Getting botox is obviously a personal preference.
 I decided to get Botox to address my forehead wrinkles and the frown lines between my eyes.
 I’ve grown more self conscious about my forehead wrinkles over the past few years.
 And then I noticed a permanent crease forming.

 The thing I’ve heard about wrinkles is that they’re like folding a paper in half.
 And time is when you repeatedly fold the paper back and forth– the crease from the fold is a wrinkle.
 After so many folds, you won’t be able to smooth the crease out.
 Botox keeps the crease from forming.
-Botox is more of a preventative treatment, not a restorative treatment.
-So it’s better to start Botox sooner rather than later.
-Honestly, I wish I would’ve started botox in my mid to late twenties.
+It’s more of a preventative treatment, not a restorative treatment.
+So it’s better to start it sooner rather than later.
+Honestly, I wish I would’ve started it in my mid to late twenties.

 When I Started Botox